executablebooks/.github/CONTRIBUTING.md

 For EBP's overarching goals and principles, see: <https://executablebooks.org>

-EBP is a large open source project; it's made up of numerous packages, in to keep individual components modular and reusable by others.
+EBP is a large open source project; it's made up of numerous packages, in order to keep individual components modular and reusable by others.
 When you initially consider contributing to EBP, you might be unsure about which of those repositories implements the functionality you want to change or report a bug for.
 This section should help you with that.

 Here's a list of the big ones:

 - [markdown-it-py](https://github.com/executablebooks/markdown-it-py) is our Markdown parser.
 It is a Python port of the very popular [markdown-it](https://github.com/markdown-it/markdown-it) package, which is CommonMark compliant, fast and extensible.
-- [MyST-Parser](https://github.com/executablebooks/MyST-Parser) is a bridge between markdown-it-py and [sphinx](https://github.com/sphinx-doc/sphinx).
-It calls markdown-it-py on Markdown files and converts the parsing tokens created to the docutils Abstact Syntax Tree (AST) used internally by sphinx.
+- [MyST-Parser](https://github.com/executablebooks/MyST-Parser) is a bridge between markdown-it-py and [Sphinx](https://github.com/sphinx-doc/sphinx).
+It calls markdown-it-py on Markdown files and converts the parsing tokens created to the docutils Abstact Syntax Tree (AST) used internally by Sphinx.
 - [MyST-NB](https://github.com/executablebooks/MyST-NB) builds on MyST-Parser to allow parsing and execution of [Jupyter Notebooks](https://jupyter.org/) and their [text-based representation](https://myst-nb.readthedocs.io/en/latest/use/markdown.html).
 - [jupyter-cache](https://github.com/executablebooks/jupyter-cache) is used by MyST-NB to execute notebooks and cache their results, such that they are only re-excuted during documentation builds when code cells change.
-- [sphinx-book-theme](https://github.com/executablebooks/sphinx-book-theme) is a sphinx HTML theme, designed to be optimal for the presentation of executable books.
+- [sphinx-book-theme](https://github.com/executablebooks/sphinx-book-theme) is a Sphinx HTML theme, designed to be optimal for the presentation of executable books.
 - [sphinx-copybutton](https://github.com/executablebooks/sphinx-copybutton), [sphinx-togglebutton](https://github.com/executablebooks/sphinx-togglebutton), [sphinx-panels](https://github.com/executablebooks/sphinx-panels) and [sphinx-thebe](https://github.com/executablebooks/sphinx-thebe) provide sphinx extensions to allow the inclusion of special features in the documentation.
-- [jupyter-book](https://github.com/executablebooks/jupyter-book) provides a user-friendly interface for building beautiful, publication-quality books and documents, utlising the above components.
+- [jupyter-book](https://github.com/executablebooks/jupyter-book) provides a user-friendly interface for building beautiful, publication-quality books and documents, utilising the above components.
-- [myst-language-support](https://github.com/executablebooks/myst-language-support) provides  aTextmate grammar, and VS Code extension, for editing MyST markdown.
+- [myst-language-support](https://github.com/executablebooks/myst-language-support) provides a Textmate grammar, and VS Code extension, for editing MyST markdown.

 Below is documentation of conventions which are applicable to all repositories, but also individual repositories may contain additional contributing guides for that particular code base.